 Our headquarters are located in the UK with other branches around the world including Germany, India, France, Australia, South Africa, and the US.
 Having a presence worldwide highlights to us the importance of and our obligations towards prioritising and protecting human rights.

 Boston Limited has policies and statements in place to support us in ensuring modern slavery is not taking place in our supply chains or business:

 We continue to review our policies, practices and how we identify any risks of modern slavery and other human rights as part of our continued commitment to ethical and responsible business practices.
-Over the next 12 months, Boston Limited will be scrutinising our procurement policy and reviewing our purchasing practices, with a particular emphasis on recognising any areas of our procedures that might exacerbate the risks of forced labour in our supply chain.
+Over the last 12 months, we have introduced additional policies to monitor our procedures effectively.
+We have introduced the Working time policy, Ethics, Equality and Diversity policy and Disabled Workers policy, in addition to updating our procurement policy and purchasing practices.
+Over the next 12 months, we plan to implement a Compliance training platform to improve awareness for employees.

 As an international business with suppliers and customers worldwide, we recognise that the highest risk to our business regarding modern slavery lies within countries in which we or our suppliers operate where human rights are less protected.
 We have identified the countries at high risk of forced labour and the vulnerable groups of workers within our supply chain which may include the use of migrant workers and students.